lgoodridge/Asteroids-AI/scripts/readme.txt

-Contains scripts used to run or manage experiments.
+Contains scripts used to manage experiments or perform one-off tasks.

 Scripts should be run from the project's root directory, for example:
-$ ./scripts/test_merge.sh
+$ ./scripts/my_script.sh